smartinternz02/SPS-8824-Web-based-Dashboard-for-COVID-19-Twitter-Sentiment-Analysis/README.md

 # Web based Dashboard for COVID-19 Twitter Sentiment Analysis

-Hello and welcome to my project work!
+Hello and welcome to my work on the Build-A-Thon project!
+I chose to work on the project titled "Web based Dashboard for COVID-19 Twitter Sentiment Analysis".
 In this repository you will find the node-red flow of the dashboard along with some screenshots and a video.

 Everything is clear and organized so feel free to explore!